 Learning Without Borders – On MIT’s Global Networks

-Through Foreign Internships and Volunteering Exchanges
+Foreign Internships and Volunteering Exchanges

-Manipal University has a branch of two student-run organisations, namely AIESEC and IAESTE, which provide foreign internship opportunities to the students.
+Manipal University has a branch of two student-run organisations, namely AIESEC and IAESTE, which provide foreign internship opportunities to students.
 Several students have been lucky enough to receive scholarships at the universities to pursue higher studies or job opportunities in companies they worked during their internship.

 Semester Exchange Programs

-- Student Exchange Program: Through the exchange program, students are both sent and received by the college.
+- Through the Student Exchange Program, students are both sent and received by the college.
 Credits that are completed in the duration of the program are transferred.
 Students enrolling in this program often consider it a trial run for masters abroad.
-The program is open to only the computer-based degrees so students from CS, IT and CCE can solely apply.
-One of our partner universities in France, EPITECH, is well sought after by students owing to their unique system of “Problem Based Learning”.
-Rather than the traditional method of teaching, the students are made to sit in offices and made to collaborate with each other and work together.
-It focuses on a student’s reflection and reasoning to construct their own learning and due to its uniqueness, this practice is starting to be adopted in leading educational bodies around the world.
+The program is open to only the computer-based degrees so students from CSE, IT, and CCE can apply.
+One of MIT’s partner universities in France, EPITECH, is well sought after by students owing to their unique system of Problem Based Learning.
+Rather than the traditional method of teaching, the students are made to sit in offices and collaborate with each other and work together.
+It focuses on a student’s reflection and reasoning to construct their own learning and this practice is starting to be adopted in leading educational bodies around the world.